 One of the most popular questions I receive is what are the best cameras and lenses for food photography and what I use or recommend.
 Obviously it depends on your budget and needs, but after quite a bit of research in the past few years, I’ve come up with this list to help you in making the right decision.
 Don’t let the many options confuse you; just read everything through as I tried to make it as clear as possible.

 Since I only have experience with Canon, this is the brand I‘ll mostly recommend.
-My brother owns a Nikon camera, so I’ve experimented with it as well, but still have a preference towards Canon.
+My brother owns Nikon cameras, so I’ve experimented with it as well, but still have a preference towards Canon.

 Zoom lenses vs prime lenses